makersacademy/ruby-coding-challenge/lib/approach.md

 Add key and value together
 How to create a running total of value?
 Define a variable and use += operator for total Test with different arguments

+#Q6 -
+How to add a new key value pair to a hash?
+Yes - hashname[key] = value How to do this for each pair of items in an array?
+Not sure how to isolate pairs Is there a method which can do this?
+Need to research